Douglas Tallamy

 Douglas Tallamy is an American entomologist, ecologist and conservationist.
 He is a professor in the Department of Entomology and Wildlife Ecology at the University of Delaware.
-He has written and co-authored several books, as well as many papers.
+Tallamy has written and co-authored several books as well as papers.
+He is also one of the founders of Homegrown National Park, a nonprofit organization promoting habitat restoration and biodiversity on public and private lands through the planting of native plants and removal of invasive species.

-Tallamy advocates for home gardens and landscaping that bridge the gaps between parks and preserves in providing habitat for native species.
+Tallamy advocates home gardens and landscaping that bridge the gaps between parks and preserves in providing habitat for native species.
 He has spoken on the connections between plants and insects and how those relations are important to birds.
 He has called for smaller lawns.
 He was interviewed about the need to plant more native plants by Utah Public Radio.

 Tallamy has overseen rigorous field-studies that examine native versus introduced flora as caterpillar hosts and chickadee habitat.